juanma-wp/enterprise-block-editor/Module 5 Advanced Block Development/05 Complex InnerBlocks.md

+# Complex InnerBlocks

-The `InnerBlocks` component is a powerful feature in the WordPress Block Editor that allows developers to nest blocks within other blocks.
+The [`InnerBlocks`](https://developer.wordpress.org/block-editor/how-to-guides/block-tutorial/nested-blocks-inner-blocks/) component is a powerful feature in the [WordPress Block Editor](https://developer.wordpress.org/block-editor/) that allows developers to nest blocks within other blocks.
 This enables the creation of complex, structured layouts where a single block can act as a container for multiple child blocks.
 Understanding how to configure `InnerBlocks` effectively allows developers to create flexible and reusable block structures.

-### **Understanding Nested Content with InnerBlocks**
+## Understanding Nested Content with InnerBlocks

 The `InnerBlocks` component enables nested content by allowing child blocks inside a parent block.
 This is useful when creating container-based blocks, such as: